Skip to main content

 Confounding variables

-You can’t account for a confounding variable in a scientific experiment.
-It acts as an external force that can quickly change the effect of dependent and independent research variables, often yielding outcomes that differ completely from reality.
+A is an outside factor that influences both the variables you’re studying.
+It acts as an external force that can quickly change the apparent effect of dependent and independent research variables, often yielding outcomes that differ completely from reality.

-For example, a confounding variable may be responsible for the correlation between weight loss and weight loss.
-We’d expect that the more you exercise, the more likely you will lose weight.
+For example, a confounding variable may distort the correlation between exercise and weight loss.
+We’d expect that the more you exercise, the more likely you are to lose weight.

-However, a confounding variable may be eating habits: The more people eat, the more weight they gain, regardless of exercise.
+However, eating habits may confound that relationship: The more people eat, the more weight they gain, regardless of exercise.

 It’s best to account for confounding variables before your study starts to prevent them from wreaking havoc.
 Matching, restriction, and randomization are all reliable methods for keeping these wayward variables in check.